Timothy C. Hain, MD. •Page last modified: July 22, 2020

 - Medications that help people with obsessive compulsive disorder (such as the SSRI family) may be helpful.

 Tinnitus Retraining Therapy (TRT) is a method of treating tinnitus helpful for some (Wang et al, 2003).
-It requires a considerable commitment of time, and health insurance in the USA considers it to be a type of psychotherapy.
+It requires a considerable commitment of time, and health insurance in the USA considers it to be a type of psychotherapy (see above).
 TRT combines counseling and sound therapy.
-Sound therapy (masking) can now be obtained through cellphone "apps", and thus the main value of the TRT program as of 2015 is mainly the psychotherapy piece as well as oversight by an experienced practitioner.
-According to the inventor of TRT, Jastreboff, the goal of counseling is to reclassify tinnitus into the category of a neutral stimulus.
-This would seem a bit similar to CBT.
+Sound therapy (masking) can now be obtained through cellphone "apps", and thus the main value of the TRT program as of 2020 is the psychotherapy piece as well as oversight by an experienced practitioner.
+According to the inventor of TRT, the goal of counseling is to reclassify tinnitus into the category of a neutral stimulus.
 The goal of sound therapy is to decrease the strength of tinnitus-related neuronal activities (Jastreboff, 2015).
 Of course results are what count.
 Jastreboff stated that "The majority of these publications indicate TRT offers significant help for about 80 % of patients."
 Other reviews are less enthusiastic however.

-We sometimes refer patients for TRT, but difficulty finding a practitioner, the time required and general lack of health insurance support for what is essentially long term psychotherapy are significant barriers.
+We sometimes refer patients for TRT, but the time required and general lack of health insurance support for long term psychotherapy are significant barriers.

 Self Help: You might consider joining the American Tinnitus Association.
 (PO Box 5, Portland, OR 97207, 503-248-9985).
 However, if your tinnitus has been well "worked up", and there is nothing more to be done, it might be best to attempt to ignore it rather than focus more attention on it.
 Joining of these sorts of organizations intrinsically draws more attention to ones illness.